IamTheCarl/grid_engine/documents/THE_VISION.md

 ## Combat

-Combat will vary by biome, as the biom determines what kind of enemies will span.
+Combat will vary by biome, as the biome determines what kind of enemies will spawn.
 Enemies generally do not respawn, but rather reproduce.
 Because of this, if you clean out a mine, it will likely stay clean.
-But if you leave a survivor, he will reproduce and that mine will eventually be infested once more.
-This means you don't need to worry so much about filling your own base with lights, but more about just keeping it clean and them out.
+But if you leave a few survivors, they will reproduce and that mine will eventually be infested once more.
+This means you don't need to worry so much about filling your own base with lights, but more about just keeping it clean and monsters out.

 Because enemies generally don't spawn at random, occasional assault teams will be spawned to harass your base, just to give you a reason to keep your defenses up.

 The combat style of the game will vary from biome to biome.
-While some will give you a more Quake like experience, franticly fighting off hordes, others will spawn few enemies that are very tanky.
+While some will give you a more Quake like experience, frantically fighting off hordes, others will spawn few enemies that are very tanky.
 If you know where you're going, you'll know to arm yourself for the enemies you're going to find there.
 This game rewards you well for forethought.

 ## Ruins